rickykoter/CS1632_Deliverables/Deliverable3/README.md

 so that I may see what how my comment text will be formatted once submitted.

 	testCommentOnPostPreviewEmpty():
-		Given that a user has selected to reply to a comment in "[POST]Anchor" post And the user has not entered text into the subsequent comment box, When the user clicks on the preview button for that comment, Then the user will be shown a message to enter text in order to see a preview.

-	testCommentOnCommentPreviewEmpty():
 		Given that a user is in the comments section of the "[POST]Anchor" post And the user has entered text into the main comment box, When the user clicks on the preview button,
 		Then the user will be shown a preview containing the text they entered into the comment box.

+	testCommentOnCommentPreviewEmpty():
+		Given that a user has selected to reply to a comment, "[COMMENT]Anchor", in "[POST]Anchor" post And the user has not entered text into the subsequent comment box, When the user clicks on the preview button for that comment, Then the user will be shown a message to enter text in order to see a preview.

 	testCommentOnPostPreview():
 		Given that a user is in the comments section of the "[POST]Anchor" post